 |The File Manager Window|

-The remaining shortcuts are user defined.
-Add your own shortcuts by simply dragging folders to the Shortcuts Pane.
-This will allow you to access important folders instantly.
+Home Folder, the folder where you store all your personal data, and will therefore have the name of the current user.
+The second shortcut takes you to the Desktop Folder, which contains the files and folders that are displayed on the desktop.
+The third shortcut will take you to the trah bin, which stores deleted files that can be recovered later.
+You can add your own shortcuts by simply dragging folders from the main area to the Side Pane.
+This will allow you to access important folders quickly.
+User-defined shortcuts can be rearranged in the side pane by dragging them up or down in the list.
 To remove a previously added shortcut, right-click on the shortcut and choose Remove Shortcut.
 To rename a previously added shortcut, right-click on the shortcut and choose Rename Shortcut.
 Note that these actions affect only the shortcut, not the folder referenced by the shortcuts.

 |Visible Columns in the Detailed List View|